-I received my undergraduate degree from UCLA (cum laude BA in Zoology, a history minor, and an 8 time All American on the Bruin fencing team) before being awarded a NIH scholarship to simultaneously attend graduate and medical school at the University of Utah in Salt Lake City.
-I graduated summa cum laude with a PhD in Anatomy in 1972, and magna cum laude with an MD in 1974.
+I received my undergraduate degree from UCLA (cum laude BA in Zoology, a history minor, and an 8-time All-American on the Bruin fencing team) before being awarded an NIH scholarship to simultaneously attend graduate and medical school at the University of Utah in Salt Lake City.
+I graduated summa cum laude with a Ph.D. in Anatomy in 1972, and magna cum laude with an MD in 1974.

 I was recruited by Barnes Hospital in St Louis, MO for my internship and residency, majoring in Internal Medicine.
 During my study, I received house staff honors.

 I returned to Southern California, joining one of the top endocrine training programs in the US at Harbor-UCLA Medical Center.
 In graduate school and during my fellowship, in addition to my clinical studies, I conducted basic research on adaptation to altitude, and corticosteroid effects on brain metabolism, and developed the first radioimmunoassay for beta-endorphin.

 I am currently board-certified in both Internal Medicine as well as Diabetes, Endocrinology, and Metabolic Disorders.
 I began my private practice in my former hometown in Southern California where I practiced for over 14 years.
 I held a number of hospital executive positions and founded a treatment center for patients with diabetes, which is still in existence.